Mohammed-Mebarek-Mecheter/Halloween-Candy-App/README.md

 - The app uses a **Halloween-themed color palette** featuring orange, purple, and dark gray.
 - Charts are created with **Plotly** for interactive and responsive visualizations, ensuring a smooth user experience across devices.
 - The sidebar allows for **real-time filtering** of candy data based on attributes such as chocolate content, fruity flavors, sugar content, and price percentile.

-## 📝 Future Improvements
-- Add more advanced filtering options such as **multi-select** for candy attributes.
-- Enhance the **Candy Comparison Tool** with more attributes for deeper comparisons.
-- Implement **mobile responsiveness** to improve the user experience on smaller screens.
-- Add **downloadable reports** for users to export their analysis results as CSV files.

 ---